-To illustrate the content of the IP, a summary of the programme of IP 2017 and the programme of IP 2016 is given below.
+To illustrate the content of the International Programme, a summary of the previous trips is given below.

 Programme IP 2017: Bogotá